 I am currently 20 weeks pregnant and instead of doing a normal pregnancy weekly update I am sharing my thoughts on how I have been approaching this second pregnancy differently.
 How I am doing my workouts this time around.

 I do feel staying active as much as you can is a positive thing to do during pregnancy for both you and the baby.
-During my first pregnancy I didn’t really alter that much of my training until the very end when I started to do more things at an incline.
+During my first pregnancy, I didn’t really alter that much of my training until the very end when I started to do more things on an incline.
 And I didn’t do any extra deep core work like belly breathing.
 Big lessons learned.

 How I am working out differently with my second pregnancy to help prevent having a bad diastasis recti postpartum again like I did after my first pregnancy.